 Angelina's visual simulations fail to show the ugly, imposing views of the 15-foot (or eight-foot) solar equipment that nonparticipating residents will have from only 25 feet and 150 feet away in their yards and houses.
 The visual impact assessment contains no simulations depicting the view of solar panels 25 feet from the yard or 150 feet from the house of the unfortunate residents whose yards will be surrounded on two or three sides by solar panels.
-OAC 4906-4-08(D)(4)(e) requires simulations from the perspective of every "viewer group" exposed to Facility views.
+By requiring an applicant to "cover the range of landscapes, [and] viewer groups" (emphasis added), OAC 4906-4-08(D)(4)(e) requires simulations from the perspective of every "viewer group" exposed to Project views.
+The term "range" means "the amount, number, or type of something between an upper and a lower limit."
+See the Cambridge Dictionary, found online at https://dictionary.cambridge.org/us/dictionary/english/range.
+This language requires Angelina to "cover the" range, i.e., cover the entire range, of landscapes, viewer groups, and scenic resources.
+At the very least, the worst-case view in that range must be simulated, and that was the view that Angelina deceptively omitted from the Application and the record.
+The rule does not give Angelina leave to skip the landscapes, viewer groups, and scenic resources that will suffer the greatest visual impacts from the Project.
 The residents within 25 feet or 150 feet are important "viewer groups" whose vantage points are not represented in the simulations.
-This information is important for evaluating the Facility's adverse impact on them.
-The failure to include these simulations violates OAC 4906-4-08(D)(4)(e) and deprives the Board of information it needs to ascertain determining "[t]he nature of the probable environmental impact" of the project as required by R.C.
-4906.10(A)(2).
+To allow Angelina to simulate only the least impacted views would defeat the rule's purpose of enabling the Board to evaluate the extent of the Project's impacts.